ryansukale/incrudable/README.md

 export * from incrudable(resources);

-/** This returns a object with the following properties {
+/** This returns an object with the following properties {
   albums: {
     actions: {